 Get cost estimates from all the sub trades needed to complete the job.

-- Make sure that you get several quotes from each sub trade, at least 3 or more, stick to REPUTABLE companies and you will be able to ELIMINATE a lot of problems afterwards.
+- Make sure that you get several quotes from each sub-trade, at least 3 or more, stick to REPUTABLE companies and you will be able to ELIMINATE a lot of problems afterward.
 Compare all the quotes to make sure they include the same materials and work, and of course the quality of the material.
 Cheaper is not always better.
 Have the material list checked by someone who knows a little about it.
 Do not be afraid to ask questions.

 Arrange suitable financing.

-- Your mortgage provider will require that appropriate insurance is in place at the start of the construction and you will want to make sure that your home is protected in case of fire, theft and other problems that can have an affect on the value of your home.
+- Your mortgage provider will require that appropriate insurance is in place at the start of the construction and you will want to make sure that your home is protected in case of fire, theft and other problems that can affect the value of your home.